Cainta: March 16, 1899

 Exequiel Ampil was assigned by Emilio Aguinaldo to liberate Cainta.

-Maj.
-William P. Rogers, CO of the 3rd Battalion, 20th US Infantry Regiment, came upon the Filipinos in Cainta, about 1,000 strong, and forced them to retreat.
+Major William P. Rogers, commanding officer of the 3rd Battalion, 20th US Infantry Regiment, came upon the Filipinos in Cainta, about 1,000 strong, and forced them to retreat.
 He burned the town.
 Two Americans were killed and 14 wounded, while the Filipinos suffered about 100 killed and wounded.

 Upon the approach of the Americans, Exequiel Ampil y Dela Cruz, the Presidente Municipal of Cainta and a former Agente Especial of the Katipunan who had become a pronounced Americanista, strongly advised the Filipino soldiers to surrender.
 Instead, they shot him.
 Although wounded, Ampil managed to escape.

 On March 3, 1902, major American newspapers including The New York Times reported: "…Felizardo, at the head of twenty-five men armed with rifles, entered the town of Cainta and captured the Presidente of Cainta, Señor Ampil, and a majority of the police of the town.
 Señor Ampil has long been known as an enthusiastic American sympathizer, and it is feared that he may be killed by the enraged ladrones (thieves & land grabbers).
 A strong force of constabulary has been sent to try to effect his release."
 In actuality, Timoteo Pasay was the leader of the guerilla band that kidnapped Ampil on Feb 28, 1902.

 On March 4, 1902, near the hills of Morong town, Ampil found an opportunity to escape.
 A detachment of constabulary was taken from the garrison at Pasig and stationed at Cainta for his protection, he survived the war.
 And upon retiring from his military and political career, Don Exequiel Ampil together with his wife Doña Priscila Monzon, applied and managed their vast estate from corner of Ortigas Ave. and C. Raymundo Ave., Brgy.
 Rosario, Pasig City, to Cainta River (San Jose, Cainta) up to the Valley Golf area (Brgy.
 Mambugan, Antipolo City, Rizal) down to Ortigas Extension (San Isidro, Taytay).
 The lots were the old and the new Municipal Halls stands, were also part of his estate.

 Their son Dr. Jesus Ampil also became a Mayor (grandfather of the Ampil Brothers in Bacolod City); whose siblings where Lumen, Atty.
-Vicente (of Pasay), Rosario & Jose.
+Vicente (of Pasay), Rosario, and Jose.